Bam92/abelmbula/content/blog/bubble-sort/index.md

 published: true
 ---

-As some of you know, I am runnig a [challenge](https://twitter.com/abelmbula/status/1260575365162041350) that consists of writing a blog post everyday (plus other activities) for the next 100 days.
+As some of you know, I am running a [challenge](https://twitter.com/abelmbula/status/1260575365162041350) that consists of writing a blog post every day (plus other activities) for the next 100 days.

 For today (day 4 / 100), I want to share with you about **Bubble Sort Algorithm** and how to implement it in JavaScript language.